Joacohbc/goto/README.md

 Output: The changes were applied successfully

+# The same that:
+goto update ap -a -n /home/mynewuser

 # Change the abbreviation of the home
 goto update path-abbv --path /home/mynewuser --new home

+# The same that:
+goto update pa -p /home/mynewuser -n home

+Output: The changes were applied successfully

 # Or if you want to update the abbreviation of the home
 goto update abbv-abbv --abbv h --new home

-Output: The changes were applied successfully
 ```

 ### Backup and Restore